Sport of athletics: Venues

-Track and field stadium
+Athletics stadium

 A standard outdoor track is in the shape of a stadium, 400 metres in length, and has at least eight lanes 1.22 m in width (small arenas might have six lanes).
 Older track facilities may have nonstandard track lengths, such as 440 yards (402.3 m; 1/4 mile) (common in the United States).
 Historically, tracks were covered by a dirt running surface.
 Modern All-weather running tracks are covered by a synthetic weather-resistant running surface, which typically consists of rubber (either black SBR or colored EPDM granules), bound by polyurethane or latex resins.
 Older tracks may be cinder-covered.
+The facilities can be called track and field stadiums or athletics stadiums.

 A standard indoor track is designed similarly to an outdoor track, but is only 200 metres in length and has between four and eight lanes, each with width between 0.90 m and 1.10 m.
 Often, the bends of an indoor track will be banked to compensate for the small turning radius.
 However, because of space limitations, indoor tracks may have other nonstandard lengths, such as 160-yard (146.3 m) indoor track at Madison Square Garden used for the Millrose Games.
 Because of space limitations, meetings held at indoor facilities do not hold many of athletics events typically contested outdoors.